Show Boat: Synopsis

 Six years have passed, and it is 1893.
 Ravenal and Magnolia have moved to Chicago, where they make a precarious living from Ravenal's gambling.
 At first they are rich and enjoying the good life ("Why Do I Love You?")
 By 1903, they have a daughter, Kim, and after years of varying income, they are broke and rent a room in a boarding house.
 Depressed over his inability to support his family, Ravenal abandons Magnolia and Kim, but first visits his daughter at the convent where she goes to school to say goodbye before leaving her forever ("Make Believe" (reprise)).
 Frank and Ellie, two former actors from the showboat, learn that Magnolia is living in the rooms they want to rent.
 The old friends seek a singing job for Magnolia at the Trocadero, the club where they are doing a New Year's show.
 Julie is working there.
 She has fallen into drinking after being abandoned by Steve.
 At a rehearsal, she tries out the new song "Bill".
 She appears to be thinking of Steve and sings it with great emotion.
 From her dressing room, she hears Magnolia singing "Can't Help Lovin' Dat Man" for her audition, the song which Julie taught her years ago.
 Julie secretly quits her job so that Magnolia can fill it, without learning of her sacrifice.

 On New Year's Eve, Andy and Parthy go to Chicago for a surprise visit to their daughter Magnolia.
 Andy goes to the Trocadero without his wife, and sees Magnolia overcome with emotion and nearly booed off stage.
 Andy rallies the crowd by starting a sing-along of the standard, "After the Ball".
 Magnolia becomes a great musical star.

 More than 20 years pass, and it is 1927.
 An aged Joe on the Cotton Blossom sings a reprise of "Ol' Man River".
 Cap'n Andy has a chance meeting with Ravenal and arranges his reunion with Magnolia.
 Andy knows that Magnolia is retiring and returning to the Cotton Blossom with Kim, who has become a Broadway star.
 Kim gives her admirers a taste of her performing abilities by singing an updated, Charleston version of "Why Do I Love You?"
 Ravenal sings a reprise of "You Are Love" to the offstage Magnolia.
-Although he is uncertain about asking her to take him back, Magnolia, who has never stopped loving him, greets him warmly and does.
+Although he is uncertain about asking her to take him back, Magnolia, who has never stopped loving him, greets him warmly.
 As the happy couple walks up the boat's gangplank, Joe and the cast sing the last verse of "Ol' Man River".